redhat-openstack/website/source/contribute/cloud-sig-meeting.html.md

 # Cloud SIG Meeting

-The CentOS Cloud SIG meeting is held on the last Thursday of the month at 15:00 UTC on the
+The CentOS Cloud SIG meeting is held on the fourth Thursday of the month at 15:00 UTC on the
 \#centos-meeting channel on Freenode IRC.

 The agenda for that meeting is in [this etherpad](https://etherpad.openstack.org/p/centos-cloud-sig).